More information on how we are doing church services since re-opening in August

 We are a large church family and with current guidelines we need to run smaller services than we are used to.
 In order to make sure everyone has an opportunity to come to church, we will be running two services each week; 9am and 11am.
 We also ask that you only come to church once every two weeks.
 On the weeks you aren’t physically at church, you will be able to watch the services live on the Reigate Baptist Church YouTube channel.
 To make sure we have the right number of people at each service, you will need to book a place at the service you wish to attend.

 How do I book my place to come?

 You can book a place through our website in the calendar.
-To make sure everyone has a chance to come to a live service, we ask that you only book onto one service every three weeks.
-The first set of services available for booking will be 23rd August at 9am & 11am, 30th August at 9am & 11am, and 6th September at 9am & 11am.
+To make sure everyone has a chance to come to a live service, we ask that you only book onto one service every two weeks.
 Every person attending will need to book by name so make sure when booking, that you book a place for every member of your household who wishes to attend the service.

 Why do I need to book to come?

 As well as ensuring everyone has an opportunity to attend a live service, the booking system is also important in order to keep records of attendance for the NHS track and trace scheme.
 Records of your attendance will be kept for 21 days as per government guidelines before deletion.

 Our services are currently planned and prepared with adults in mind.
 There will be alternative provision for youth at the 11am services and family services with provision for children on Sunday afternoons.
 Your energetic and playful children may find it difficult to stay seated for the duration of the morning service, so we would encourage you to watch the live stream from home with your under 11s, or book on to the family services.
 If your older children wish to attend a morning service with you, please make sure you have booked a place for them when you book your own.

 What about newcomers who may not have booked?